 We’re making Sharpie and Alcohol Valentines ornaments today, using one of our favourite art techniques.
 Kids of all ages love this fascinating process.
 It’s a bit like tie dye, but a lot quicker and easier!

-This vibrant scientific process has become one of our favourite art processes here in my home daycare.
+This vibrant art process can double as a science activity, and it’s one of our favourites here in my home daycare.

 For starters, it’s very simple; it only requires two substances: Sharpie markers and rubbing alcohol.

 Secondly, kids can make a variety of different crafts using this process.
 We’ve made homemade bookmarks to give as gifts and various ornaments for different holidays.

 And lastly, this experiment fascinates us every single time.
 Even the big kids love the tie dye effect that you get when you drip rubbing alcohol onto Sharpie ink.

 For our Sharpie and Alcohol Valentines, you’ll need:

 - plastic, opaque milk jug or vinegar jug

 - 99% rubbing alcohol or isopropyl (this experiment will not work with less than 99%)

 To start, you’ll need a piece of opaque plastic (like a milk jug) to cut your hearts out of.
 Here in Canada, milk jugs are hard to come by, so we use a vinegar jug.